Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Statutory Sick Pay

-Under the Sick Leave Act 2022, employees are entitled to paid sick days at 70% of normal pay, capped at 110 euro per day.
-The entitlement is increasing annually: 5 days in 2024, 7 in 2025, and 10 by 2026.
+Under the Sick Leave Act 2022, employees are entitled to paid sick days at 70% of normal pay, capped at €110 per day.
+The entitlement is 5 days per year and stayed at 5 days in 2024, 2025, and 2026 after the planned increases to 7 and 10 days were paused.
 Employees must have completed 13 continuous weeks to qualify.
 Read our full guide on statutory sick pay in Ireland.

 Maternity, Paternity, and Parental Leave